MyTooliT/ICOc/Documentation/Tutorials.md

 test-stu-verification -v
 ```

-The scripts above will currently write log files into the root of the repository.
-To remove these log files you can use the script [clean-repo](#section:remove-log-and-pdf-files).

 Please note that while most of the tests should run successfully, if you use working hardware and firmware, some of them might fail occasionally.
 In this case please rerun the specific test using the option `-k` and specifying a text that matches the name of the test.
 For example to return the STH test `test0107BlueToothConnectMin` you can use the following command:

 ```sh